CheeseCube312/CCubes-Filter-holding-Adapter/README.md

-**This 3D-printable vintage lens adapter allows users to place optical filters behind the camera lens. **
+**This 3D-printable vintage lens adapter allows users to place optical filters behind the camera lens**

 It has been designed because large specialty filters are expensive and sometimes don't exist while gel filters are fragile and easy to mount.
 It supports glass-filters with 1-3mm thickness and a 20-39mm diameter aswell as thin 1.5x1.5 inch filter squares.